Beware of Spoilers! Several characters are inherently spoilers for after the first few episodes, so scroll at your own risk.

 - Evil Cripple: A low-key example.
 She has a slight walking impairment and scoliosis which she is very self-conscious about.

 - Evil Redhead: She has auburn hair and is easily the least moral of all of Paulson's characters on the show.

 - Freudian Excuse: It's implied that her sadistic reign of the outpost was due to her frustration and powerlessness as a secretary to Jeff and Mutt.
-Thus leading her to lash out and humiliate anyone under her power.
-Ex.
-The temp woman she fired in Episode 8.
+This leads her to lash out and humiliate anyone under her power.

 - Get a Hold of Yourself, Man!: When Coco becomes upset with how things are run in the outpost, Venable slaps her across the face without breaking a sweat and tells her and the survivors to control themselves.

 - Horned Hairdo: Her hair is kept in an eccentric french twist that is teased on both sides of the middle part, giving it a demonic look.

 - Karma Houdini: Her death is undone at the end of the season.
 Although, its assumed that shes still working for Jeff and Mutt, which is arguably a punishment in and of itself.